Blog

 Lumper Service

-‘Lumper’ is a term used only in the supply chain industry.
+“Lumper” is a term used only in the supply chain industry.
 Essentially, as anyone who has ever partnered with a vendor to provide lumper services knows, lumpers facilitate the loading and unloading of products, goods, raw materials, and more from trailers and containers.
 Lumpers are not a given throughout the industry, though.
 Some transportation carriers expect their drivers, even after a long haul, to postpone their rest until their cargo has been manually unloaded.
 And numerous operations managers opt to divert warehouse and office personnel from their assigned duties to fill in and load or unload at the dock as needed.
-However, the supply chain industry only grows each year exponentially.
+However, the supply chain industry continues to grow each year.
 This growth places an ever-increasing burden on overseers to ensure that schedules are met and that the journey from manufacturer to consumer is not delayed.
 The solution is to hire a lumper service.
-Here are some of the top reasons why this is not only the ideal option but also resolves ancillary issues as well.
+Here are some of the top reasons why this is not only the ideal option, but also resolves ancillary issues as well.

 Hiring day laborers or diverting existing staff can prove extremely costly.
-Professional lumpers are OSHA-trained and certified.
-They observe safety protocols to prevent injury to themselves and others.
-This alone can avoid Workers Compensation as well as liability claims.
-Additionally, hiring lumper services only when needed, avoids paying benefits, etc. to in-house workers specifically hired for this task.
+Professional lumpers observe safety protocols to prevent injury to themselves and others.
+This alone can help avoid Workers’ Compensation as well as liability claims.
+Additionally, hiring lumper services only when needed avoids paying benefits and related costs to in-house workers specifically hired for this task.
 Typically, lumper services are hired by shippers and receivers who realize that lumpers provide a convenient service: they expedite the loading and/or unloading process, both safely and efficiently.
 This factor is especially important to industries where time is of the essence, such as food and beverage companies, where perishables are moved in reefer trucks.

 Lumper services are paid in a number of ways, as there are common factors that can influence their charges.
 These factors include:

 • Location: Where will the team be expected to work?
-Where is the pick-up and drop located?
+Where are the pick-up and drop locations?

-• How much freight needs to be loaded/unloaded?
-The amount of freight to be moved is, understandably, a major factor in determining lumper fees as the time the lumpers are needed is increased.
-There may also be additional fees if the lumper service must restack pallets for example or document damages that occurred in transit, for example.
+• How much freight needs to be loaded or unloaded?
+The amount of freight to be moved is, understandably, a major factor in determining lumper fees, as the time the lumpers are needed may increase.
+There may also be additional fees if the lumper service must restack pallets or document damages that occurred in transit.
 Third-party lumpers are known to be a cost-effective solution to improve supply chain efficiency.

-As a leading provider of on-demand lumper services, Express Freight operates in over 38 states and unloads over a million, yes a million, trailers, and containers every year.
+As a leading provider of on-demand lumper services, Express Freight operates nationwide and unloads over a million trailers and containers every year.
 With this post, we’ve only scratched the surface of the value our lumper services can provide to your business.

 Learn more by contacting us today!